John Taylor (bass guitarist): 1978–1997: Duran Duran and the Power Station

 That year, Taylor also launched his first solo effort, recording the single "I Do What I Do..." for the soundtrack to the movie 9½ Weeks starring Kim Basinger.
 He also wrote some instrumental music for the movie's score with collaborator Jonathan Elias.

-When Andy Taylor and Roger Taylor left the band, the three remaining members reformed Duran Duran for the 1986 Notorious album, and continued to record and tour throughout the 1990s with new guitarist Warren Cuccurullo.
+When Andy and Roger Taylor left the band, the three remaining members reformed Duran Duran for the 1986 Notorious album, and continued to record and tour throughout the 1990s with new guitarist Warren Cuccurullo.

-On 24 December 1991, Taylor married 19-year-old Amanda de Cadenet, who was already pregnant with his daughter Atlanta (born 31 March 1992).
-He moved from England to Los Angeles, California to help further his wife's acting career, as well as to escape constant attention from the British tabloids.
+On 24 December 1991, Taylor married Amanda de Cadenet, who was already pregnant with his daughter Atlanta (born 31 March 1992).
+He moved from England to Los Angeles to help further his wife's acting career, as well as to escape constant attention from the British tabloids.
 Taylor's marriage declined even as Duran Duran's star rose with the success of 1993's Duran Duran, also known as The Wedding Album.
-In late 1994, Taylor sought treatment for his substance abuse, and has remained sober since.
 He and de Cadenet separated in May 1995.

 Duran Duran's success rapidly waned with the widely derided 1995 covers album Thank You.
 Following that album's supporting tour, Duran Duran spent part of the summer of 1995 in London working on the album Medazzaland.
 Concurrently, Taylor devoted time to the side project Neurotic Outsiders, recording and touring with that band from the end of 1995 through the start of 1996.